thepocagency/com.tpa.opensource.front.weatherapp/README.md

 This is a simple Angular app to test the OpenWeatherMap API.

-We'd like to thank you Backbase for this nice assignment.

 ## Local setup

-Execute and install the next tools:
+Execute the next command lines to install these tools:

 - sudo apt install nodejs-legacy